SUPLA/supla-docker/RELEASING.md

 1. If the Cloud has been updated, download the release package from [nightly.supla.org/supla-cloud-master.tar.gz](https://nightly.supla.org/supla-cloud-master.tar.gz), rename it to `supla-cloud-vVERSION.tar.gz` and upload it to the [SUPLA Cloud latest release](https://github.com/SUPLA/supla-cloud/releases/latest).
+1. Disable night build not to interfere with the update process with `touch nightly.lock`.
+1. Revert the changes instroduced by continuous deploy with `git checkout .`.
 1. Update versions in `cloud/Dockerfile` and `server/Dockerfile` on `src` branch in this repo.
 Commit the changes to the `src` branch.
 1. Publish the containers by executing the folowing commands on every supported architecture (being in `supla-docker` repo, `src` branch)